Course Outline

 Goal:

-To communicate a clear nutrition message to a university audience via a market stall.
+To communicate a clear nutrition message to a university audience via a nutrition promotion event.

 Product: Practical / Laboratory Skills